What’s Next: Depositions turn to the White House

 DEPOSITIONS TURN TO WHITE HOUSE

-The officials include Charles Kupperman, a former deputy at the NSC who worked for former National Security Adviser John Bolton, and current NSC staff Tim Morrison and Alexander Vindman.
-Morrison is particularly key, as top Ukraine diplomat William Taylor told lawmakers in his deposition last week about phone calls he had with Morrison that described the Ukraine effort.
+The officials include Charles Kupperman, a former deputy at the NSC under then-national security adviser John Bolton, and current NSC staffers Tim Morrison and Alexander Vindman.
+Morrison is particularly significant.
+William Taylor, the top U.S. diplomat in Ukraine, told lawmakers in his deposition last week about phone calls he had with Morrison that described the Ukraine effort.

+The chairman of the House Intelligence Committee, Rep. Adam Schiff, who’s leading the inquiry, said Sunday he would like Bolton to testify but expects the White House would “fight us” over his appearance.
+Bolton is “a very important witness” who has “very relevant information,” Schiff, D-Calif., told ABC’s “This Week.”

-The committees have scheduled to hear from three other State Department and Defense Department witnesses as well as they attempt to determine whether military aid to Ukraine was held up as a condition of the investigations.
+The committees are scheduled to hear from three other State Department and Defense Department witnesses as well.
+Lawmakers want to determine whether military aid to Ukraine was held up as a condition of the investigations.

-The Democrats are moving quickly — sometimes scheduling multiple depositions in one day — as they are trying to compile facts and eventually transition to public hearings.
-House Intelligence Committee Chairman Adam Schiff, who is leading the probes, said Saturday that the panels are making “rapid progress.”
+The Democrats are moving quickly, sometimes scheduling multiple depositions in one day.
+They’re trying to compile facts and eventually transition to public hearings.
+Schiff said Saturday that the committees are making “rapid progress.”
+He told ABC that “we will be doing public hearings, and I think we’ll be doing them soon.”

 A WITNESS SUES

-It is unclear if all of the officials will appear as Trump has vowed to obstruct the probe.
+It is unclear if all of the officials will appear because Trump has pledged to obstruct the probe.
 So far, most witnesses have decided to testify after receiving subpoenas from the committees.

 One of the witnesses, Kupperman, has taken the extraordinary step of asking a federal court who he should listen to — Congress or Trump.